 The Emerging Scholars Network of the African Studies Association

-The Emerging Scholars Network of the African Studies Association (ESNASA) is dedicated to meeting the needs of new and recently-graduated scholars who are members of the African Studies Association.
-We welcome current graduate students (both masters-level and doctorate-level), recent graduates (including but not limited to those seeking academic jobs), and early-career professionals (those who are still within 5 years of receipt of a terminal degree).
+The Emerging Scholars Network (ESN) was founded in 2015 (originally the ASA Graduate Student Caucus) to meet the needs of new and recently-graduated scholars who are members of the African Studies Association.
+The ASA ESN welcomes current graduate students (both masters-level and doctorate-level), recent graduates (including but not limited to those seeking academic jobs), and early-career professionals who are still within 5 years of receipt of a terminal degree.

 The ASA Emerging Scholars Network (ESN) supports the innovative research and professional goals of graduate students and early-career members of the ASA by:

 • Identifying shifting emerging scholars’ needs and exploring how the ASA and ESN can address those demands.